Blackjack Strategy Guide

-A good one to start with is the “basic strategy” card.
+A good one to start with is the “basic strategy” blackjack guide.
 You can apply this strategy to any game to whittle the house edge down to somewhere between 0.50% and 0.75%, depending on the table rules.
 Different types of games will have different types of blackjack odds tables.

-If you want to have the best possible chance at winning money, however, what you need to do is identify the rules for the table you want to play at and get the blackjack strategy card that is optimized for them.
+If you want to have the best possible chance at winning money, what you need to do is identify the rules for the table you want to play at and get the blackjack strategy card that is optimized for them.
 But, you need to ensure you use the correct blackjack chart to determine the best possible blackjack guide.
 Factors that can change blackjack strategy are:

 Blackjack is one of the most popular casino games in the world, due to its simplicity, fast pace and low house advantage against skilled players.
 The dealer typically plays exactly the same way, regardless of what your hand might be.